achuchulev/tfc-api-get-output/README.md

 }
 ```

-### Set terraform variable in the TFC workspace
+### Set terraform variable in the TFC workspace via UI

-- add a terraform variable

 ```
 words_number = 4
 ```

 ```
-Note: You can do that also using tfe provider
+Note: You can do that also using tfe provider from CLI

+example:

 resource "tfe_variable" "test" {
   key          = "words_number"